cms-dev/cms/docs/Running CMS.rst

 - critical: a condition so unexpected that the service is really startled and refuses to continue working; you are forced to take action because with high probability the service will continue having the same problem upon restarting.

-Warning, error, and critical logs are also displayed in the main page of AdminWebServer.
+Warning, error, and critical log messages are also displayed in the main page of AdminWebServer.